 Mark Richards and Neal Ford “Fundamentals of Software Architecture”

 Choosing a well-suited modernization strategy beforehand (at the pre-development stage) is also one of the ways to address the fear of venturing into the unknown and ensuring a smooth transition to new software.
-At the very basic level, software modernization usually involves moving applications to the cloud with few or no modifications to the code.
+At the very basic level, software modernization usually involves choosing the right cloud architecture and moving applications to the cloud with few or no modifications to the code.
 This is the Lift & Shift strategy, and it helps to ensure digital modernization with minimal disruption to the application.

 Another approach to modernization involves code refactoring, necessary to move the application to the cloud.
 It enables scalability, adding new features, and enhancing performance with no external manifestation of these changes.
 Using the Augment & Refactor strategy means that the architecture of the existing application remains unchanged.